BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 ## Today
 ### in progress
-* brigade setup -> running nix tests
 * remove errors found by argo (zipkin 2x, local-infra ns 2x, functions 2x)
 * refactoring -> create `kubectl-helpers` -> create `bootstrap-module` - (shape is there)
-* move nix stuff to module pattern
-* improve readability what is going on when starting cluster
 * think about detecting empty resources during generation - minor
-* think about getting rid of eval minikube docker-env
 * add skip flag for resources like secrets
-* add ability to handle secrets in similar manner as other kubenretes resources but with extra script
 * define brigade project within config/environement-setup rather that in brigade module
+* `Error from server: error decoding from json: illegal base64 data at input byte 0` - don't apply secrets
 ----
+* add ability to handle secrets in similar manner as other kubenretes resources but with extra script - patch phase
+* move nix stuff to module pattern
+* brigade setup -> running nix tests
+* think about getting rid of eval minikube docker-env
+* improve readability what is going on when starting cluster
 * introduce better control over granularity related to kubernetes resources
 * introduce more distinctive parts for kubernetes resources (cluster, monitoring, faas, application, etc.) - move argo to separate resource to avoid chicken egg problem
 * minikube and pvc and SC for brigade